dronir/SLRdata/README.md

 the interpolated position as a `numpy` array.
 A `ValueError` will be raised if the `t` is outside the valid interpolation range of the prediction file.

+The method `write_data(filename, delim=",")` will write the raw prediction data to the given file, using the given delimiter (defaults to a comma).

 #### Example

 ```python